 As you develop contingent labor plans for your future workforce, research the benefits of partnering with a VMS and how they can support your diversity hiring goals.
 For example, with a feature that removes identifying factors from candidate submissions such as name, address, education/degree/university, and more, a VMS can help assure your hiring managers avoid unconscious biases in their candidate selection process.

 Did you know that you can rely on your VMS not only to measure the diversity of your contingent talent pool, but also the diversity of your supplier base?
-Whether tracking diversity spend for corporate social responsibility commitments, enterprise procurement goals, or to illustrate how your suppliers align with overarching business goals to better inform your overall Preferred Supplier List (PSL), your progress depends on obtaining accurate data.
+Whether tracking diversity spend for corporate social responsibility commitments, enterprise procurement goals, or to illustrate how your suppliers align with overarching business goals to better inform your overall Preferred Supplier List, PSL, your progress depends on obtaining accurate data.
 One such VMS, SimplifyVMS, provides this data via reporting tools that can help track diversity supplier spend and associated data elements.

 Patrick Chartrand, Vice President of Partnerships & Strategy at SimplifyVMS, a Certified Diverse Supplier and MBE, says, “Relationships are what gives businesses a competitive edge, especially in the current talent market.
 Bringing people from different backgrounds together to share different perspectives is a powerful way to build better communities at work.”